List of Manchester Metrolink tram stops

-The network consists of over 62 mi of track, making it the largest tram system in the United Kingdom and second only to the London Underground in terms of an urban commuter network.
-As of 2020, upon the completion of the Trafford Park Line, the Metrolink system has 99 stops.
-Primary future proposals include tram-trains to Bolton and Wigan and an extension from East Didsbury to Stockport.
+The network now consists of over 62 mi of track, making it the largest tram system in the United Kingdom and second only to the London Underground in terms of an urban commuter network.
+The Metrolink system has 99 stops.

+Primary future proposals include tram-trains to Bolton, Heywood, Hale, and Wigan, a spur off the Bury Line to Middleton, Ashton to Stalybridge, the Wythenshawe Loop, and most likely the first to happen, an extension from East Didsbury to Stockport's interchange.